Employment Attorneys » Springfield Employment Attorneys » Springfield Gender Discrimination Attorneys

 What Must be Proven in a Discrimination Claim?

-Discrimination can be proven under the Equal Pay act if both men and women do the same type of work for the same employer but are nevertheless paid in different amounts.
+Discrimination can be proven under the Equal Pay act if both men and women do the same type of work for the same employer but are still paid in different amounts.
 Also, discrimination can be proven if the employer in Springfield is only hiring or issuing promotions based on one gender.
-A claim will also succeed if the employer retaliates against workers who seek relief for discrimination.
+A claim will also prevail if the employer retaliates against workers who seek relief for discrimination.

 When is Sexual Harassment Prohibited?